lotusnprod/lotus-manuscript/manuscript.md

 ## Results & Discussion

-This section is structured as follows: the first section presents an overview of the LOTUS initiative at its current stage of development.
+This section is structured as follows: first, we present an overview of the LOTUS initiative at its current stage of development.
 As part of this overview, the central curation and dissemination elements of the LOTUS initiative are explained in detail.
 The second section addresses the interaction between LOTUS and its end-users, including data retrieval, addition, and editing.
 The final section is dedicated to the interpretation of LOTUS data and illustrates the dimensions and qualities of the current LOTUS dataset from chemical and biological perspectives.